Bound by Corruption by BelovedStranger

 She hadn’t expected an answer.

-“Well.
-I am not.”
 She had no desire to speak of Kikyo, and with Sesshomaru beside her, Kagome felt her own inadequacies acutely.
 Kikyo never would have agreed to a youkai’s aid.
-She’d have fought, and died courageously if it came to that.
+She would have fought, and died.
+Courageously.
+The weight of her own failures stifled any curiosity she might have had in learning more of Sesshomaru’s family.

 His insinuation could not go unchallenged.
-“Listen here you—” she snarled, fuming.
+“Listen here, you,” she snarled, fuming.
+“Miko are not promiscuous—”

 His words conjured a thought.
 A person.
 Hojo.
 An infatuation.

 A farmer’s son in her village, Hojo was just a few moons older than she.
 His image solidified in her mind.
-Light, fawn brown hair, friendly brown eyes, a shy smile.
+Tawny hued hair, friendly brown eyes, a shy smile.
 All the young girls in her village were eager to be his bride—even Kagome.

 Suddenly, short, brown hair lengthened, lightening to silver, brown eyes deepening to amber, and a face tanned by the sun became alabaster perfection.
 Hojo’s face had transformed into Sesshomaru’s, and Kagome stumbled.